hpc/hxhim/README.md

 ```

 ### Usage Notes
-Always remember to clear out old manifest files if there are overlapping names between runs
+* The number of databases should be able to grow between runs, but is not able to shrink.

-All pointers that are passed into HXHIM are still owned by the caller.
+* All pointers that are passed into HXHIM are still owned by the caller.
-All pointers returned by HXHIM must be deleted through HXHIM.
+* All pointers returned by HXHIM must be deleted through HXHIM.